raintank/worldping-website/content/docs/litmus/dashboards.md

 ### Dashboard Organization

 The bulk of dashboards are centered on individual endpoints.
-Once selecting a single endpoint, you are able to filter the data based on some or all of global collectors.
+Once selecting a single endpoint, you are able to filter the data based on some or all of global probes.

 #### Endpoint Dashboards
 - [Litmus Endpoint: Comparison](https://app.raintank.io/dashboard/file/rt-endpoint-comparison.json)